Boost Event-Driven Tactile Learning with Location Spiking Neurons: Methods

 where $t_i^{(n)}$ is the most recent spike time $t_i^{(f)}<t$.
 The value of $u_i(t)$ is governed by two different spike response processes:

-where $s_i=t-t_i^{(f)}$, $s_j=t-t_j^{(f)}$, $\Gamma_i$ is the set of presynaptic neurons of neuron $i$, and $x_j(t_j^{(f)})=1$ is the presynaptic spike. $\eta_i(\cdot)$ is the refractory kernel, which describes the response of neuron $i$ to its own spikes at time $t$. $\epsilon_{ij}(\cdot)$ is the incoming spike response kernel, which models the neuron $i$'s response to the presynaptic spikes from neuron $j$ at time $t$. $w_{ij}$ accounts for the connection strength between neuron $i$ and neuron $j$ and scale the incoming spike response.
-Figure~\ref{temporalDynamics}(a) visualizes the refractory dynamics and Figure~\ref{temporalDynamics}(b) visualizes the incoming spike dynamics.
-Without loss of generality, such temporal recurrent neuronal dynamics also apply to other spiking neuron models, such as the TLIF.
-From the above descriptions, we find that existing spiking neuron models have \textbf{explicit temporal recurrence} but do not possess \textbf{explicit spatial recurrence}, which, to some extent, limits their representative abilities.
+where $\Gamma_i$ is the set of presynaptic neurons of neuron $i$ and $x_j(t_j^{(f)})=1$ is the presynaptic spike at time $t_j^{(f)}$. $\eta_i(t)$ is the refractory kernel, which describes the response of neuron $i$ to its own spikes at time $t$. $\epsilon_{ij}(t)$ is the incoming spike response kernel, which models the neuron $i$'s response to the presynaptic spikes from neuron $j$ at time $t$. $w_{ij}$ accounts for the connection strength between neuron $i$ and neuron $j$ and scales the incoming spike response.
+Figure~\ref{fig:dynamics1} of $\nu=t$ visualizes the refractory dynamics of the TSRM neuron $i$ and Figure~\ref{fig:dynamics2} of $\nu=t$ visualizes the incoming spike dynamics of the TSRM neuron $i$.

+Without loss of generality, such temporal recurrent neuronal dynamics also apply to other spiking neuron models, such as the TLIF, which is a special case of the TSRM~\cite{maass2001pulsed}.
+Since the TLIF model is computationally tractable and maintains biological fidelity to a certain degree, it becomes the most commonly-used spiking neuron model and there are many popular SNN frameworks powered with it~\cite{wu2018spatio}.
+The dynamics of the TLIF neuron $i$ are governed by

+where $u_i(t)$ represents the internal membrane potential of the neuron $i$ at time $t$, $\tau$ is a time constant, and $I(t)$ signifies the presynaptic input obtained by the combined action of synaptic weights and pre-neuronal activities.
+To better understand the membrane potential update of TLIF neurons, the Euler method is used to transform the first-order differential equation of Eq.~(\ref{e5}) into a recursive expression:

+where $\sum_jw_{ij}x_j(t)$ is the weighted summation of the inputs from pre-neurons at the current time step.
+Equation~(\ref{e6}) can be further simplified as:

+where $\alpha=1-\frac{dt}{\tau}$ can be considered a decay factor, and $w_{ij}'$ is the weight incorporating the scaling effect of $\frac{dt}{\tau}$.
+When $u_i(t)$ exceeds a certain threshold $u_{th}$, the neuron emits a spike, resets its membrane potential to $u_{reset}$, and then accumulates $u_i(t)$ again in subsequent time steps.
+Figure~\ref{fig:dynamics3} of $\nu=t$ visualizes the temporal dynamics of a TLIF neuron $i$.